mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 - tls_speed_test.sh (Internal Script)
 - tls_generate_keys.sh

-Testing scripts are stored in the `scripts/testing_scripts` directory whilst internal scripts are stored in the `scripts/testing_scripts/internal_scripts` directory.
-Internal scripts are indented to be called by the main testing scripts and do not support being called in isolation.
+Testing scripts are stored in the `scripts/testing_scripts` directory, whilst internal scripts are stored in the `scripts/testing_scripts/internal_scripts` directory.
+Internal scripts are intended to be called by the main testing scripts and do not support being called in isolation.

 ### pqc_tls_performance_test.sh
 This is the main controller script used to execute the full TLS performance benchmarking suite.
-This provides both TLS handshake and TLS speed testing for PQC, Hybrid-PQC and classical encryptions algorithms supported in both the OpenSSL 3.5.0 and OQS-Provider libraries.
+This provides both TLS handshake and TLS speed testing for PQC, Hybrid-PQC and classical encryption algorithms supported in both the OpenSSL 3.5.0 and OQS-Provider libraries.
 It automatically coordinates the execution of the TLS handshake and cryptographic speed tests by calling the appropriate subordinate scripts.
 All results are organised and stored under the relevant machine directory using the provided Machine-ID.
 It is designed to be run on both the client and server machines and prompts the user for required parameters such as machine role, IP addresses, test duration, and number of runs.
 It coordinates the execution of all relevant test scripts (`tls_handshake_test_server.sh`, `tls_handshake_test_client.sh`, and `tls_speed_test.sh`).
 It ensures the results are stored correctly based on the assigned machine ID.
 When running on the client, it configures the TLS handshake and speed benchmarking test parameters.

 It is important to note that when conducting testing, the `pqc_tls_performance_test.sh` script will prompt the user for parameters regarding the handling of storing and managing test results if the machine or current shell has been designated as the client (depending on whether single machine or separate machine testing is being performed).

 The script accepts the passing of various arguments when called, which allows the user to configure components of the automated testing functionality.
-For further information on their usage, please refer to the [TLS Performance Testing Instructions](../testing_tools_usage/tls_performance_testing.md) documentation file.
+Please refer to the [TLS Performance Testing Instructions](../testing_tools_usage/tls_performance_testing.md) documentation file for further information on their usage.

 **Accepted Script Arguments:**